-Mika L. reflects on her 2016-17 CBYX year in Germany
+Mika L. reflects on her 2016-17 CBYX year in Germany.

 It’s difficult to talk about my exchange experience in any kind of condensed way – there is just so much I could say!
 As my wonderful friend Steffi once told me, a year abroad is like a compressed life experience.
 Many of the ups and downs of life happened to me these past months: I saw some relationships grow stronger as the year went on, while others faded somewhat; I learned an entirely new language; I immersed myself in the culture and traditions of my host community; I became a daughter and a sister.

 Like many CBYX students, I came to Germany and couldn’t even introduce myself in German.
 I was lucky, though, and my family spoke enough English for us to have simple conversations until I got a grip on the language.
-But I’ll warn you now: just because you can’t really speak German doesn’t mean you should keep speaking English just so you can talk to people.
-Yes, it may be easy, but you are coming here to learn German, so that’s just what you need to do.
+But I’ll warn you now: just because you can’t really speak German doesn’t mean you should keep asking English just so you can talk to people.
+Yes, it may be easy, but you are coming here to learn German, so that’s what you need to do.
 I made the mistake of letting my schoolmates speak to me in my native language at first.
 It made me learn a lot slower than I would have if I was speaking only or mostly German from the beginning, even if it was a bit broken.
 I was too scared to make mistakes, but how are you supposed to learn if you don’t make mistakes?
 I can’t stress enough the importance of speaking German.
-I’ve said so many embarrassing things to people –once, I tried to ask my host dad if he wanted to change the channel on the TV, but I asked him if he wanted to change his clothes instead!
-It was super-embarrassing in the moment, but now I think it’s hilarious!
+I’ve said so many embarrassing things to people – once, I tried to ask my host dad if he wanted to change the channel on the TV, but I asked him he wanted to change his clothes instead!
+It was super embarrassing in the moment, but now I think it’s hilarious!

 I quickly fell in love with German culture after getting to Germany.
 I was lucky enough to enjoy many unique experiences here because I sought out culturally traditional activities and events, such as the Schuetzenverein, and a local Oktoberfest, where I got to wear traditional German dress (called a Dirndl).
 I had a wonderful time!
 I also got to experience Karneval, which is similar to Halloween, but more fun and not as scary.
 I lived in a little town called Eschweiler, which is especially known for their Karneval celebration, the third biggest one in the whole of Germany!